tonethar/IGME-430-Spring-2021/express/1-express-intro.md

 - Listen for `POST`, `PUT`, and `DELETE` requests for the `/` route
 - Pause the video, see if you can figure these out on your own
 - Hint: `app.post()`, `app.put()` etc
-- When you are done, test them with Postman
+- When you are done, test them with Postman (you won't be able to use the location bar of the browser for request types other than `GET`)

 <hr>

 ## VII.
 Create a `GET` endpoint `/all-users`

-- Now send back the entire contents of the the `users` array for the
+- Now send back the entire contents of the the `users` array for the `/all-users` endpoint
+- Note that `res.send()` will automatically convert your array to a JSON string representation - so `JSON.stringify()` is not required
+- Pause the video, see if you can figure this out on your own
+- When you are done, test the endpoint with the browser and Postman

 <hr>